HL7/cds-hooks-library/input/pagecontent/index.md

 * [medication-prescribe](medication-prescribe.html) (deprecated)
 * [order-review](order-review.html) (deprecated)

+### Code system
+Implementers who need to refer to CDS Hooks using HL7's binding machinery (e.g. in CapabilityStatements) may make use of the codes defined in the CodeSystem found [here](CodeSystem-HookCodes.html).

 ### Intellectual Property Statements

 CDS Hooks is the copyright of HL7 International and Boston Children's Hospital.
 The CDS Hooks specification is licensed under a Creative Commons Attribution 4.0 International License.
 All source code for CDS Hooks is available at [https://github.com/cds-hooks](https://github.com/cds-hooks).